panieckonrad/BDA_SparkJob/MockDataProducer/README.md

 With this value set new environment variable `BOOTSTRAP_SERVER`.
 Your command should look similar to `export BOOTSTRAP_SERVER=dummynamespace.servicebus.windows.net:9093`

-After that ensure you are in MockDataProducer directory and type `mvn exec:java` in terminal.
+After that ensure you are in MockDataProducer directory and type `mvn exec:java -Dexec.args="x"` in terminal to produce `x` messages.